 - Augmented reality (AR)

 Will the glasses suit you?
 Will the sofa fit in the corner?
 Will the makeup match your skin tone?
 AR is quickly becoming popular in retail, and its growth doesn’t seem to be slowing down.
 It gives shoppers the chance to get a lifelike idea of how a product will look, without leaving the comfort of their own homes.

 Yep, following the Black Mirror tone, AI is becoming increasingly popular for the retail experience.
 Chatbots are being used to communicate with existing and potential customers, and self-checkouts are being used in online clothing stores as well as supermarkets.

 Mobile shopping is a current online trend that more and more companies are using.
 How does it work?
 It can be used to combine the online and in-store shopping experience, creating a smoother customer relationship.
 Many brands do it well by using an app to create rewards and show customers how to use certain products.

-Starting an online business can feel overwhelming at first.
+Starting a business can feel overwhelming at first.
 This ultimate guide takes you from the very beginning to the very end.
 So, where do you start?

 That’s right; the first step in starting an eCommerce store is conducting market research.
 There’s no point selling something for which there’s simply no demand – or which is the same as another business.

 But what exactly is market research in the context of online businesses?
 Put simply, and it’s an organised effort to gather information about target markets and customers.
 You aim to know about them, starting with who they are.
 Here are the top three steps of conducting market research.